 The key audience for work under this pillar will be lawmakers and policymakers, programmers and implementers, United Nations country office staff and research and academic institutions.
-In the longer term, the knowledge generated will aim to provide evidence-based benchmarks for the selection process for future UNTF grantees.
+In the longer term, the knowledge generated will aim to provide The mechanism for disseminating this knowledge will primarily be a evidence-based benchmarks for the selection process for future UNTF grantees.
 A monitoring and feedback mechanism will ensure that the UNTF undertakes an ongoing review of the value of its Evidence Hub by tracking the actual use of evidence provided.

-O3 Advocating for global giving for work on ending violence against women and girls
+Advocating for global giving for work on ending violence against women and girls